Driving vs. flying is a basic travel decision. Delays and extra fees cause passengers (especially families) to seek alternatives such as driving.

 Airlines need to keep in mind that passengers often have choices.
 These choices may include other competing airlines, taking trains or buses, and driving.
-One of the biggest changes has been in the competition between driving and planes.
-Many consumers are choosing to drive when given a choice to take a trip where a drive is compared to a plane to travel for up to eight hours.
+One of the most significant changes has been the competition of driving vs. flying.
+Many consumers choose to drive when given a choice to take a trip where a drive is compared to a plane to travel for up to eight hours.

-Why?
-Many people ask.
-It is a combination of economics, discomfort (lack of personal space), lack of customer service, distrust of airline schedules, keeping a family together while traveling, and security line hassles.
+Why?, many people ask.
+Besides IT glitches it is a combination of economics, discomfort (lack of personal space), lack of customer service, distrust of airline schedules, keeping a family together while traveling, and security line hassles.
 Simply put, a flight is no longer seen as an enjoyable experience, but something to be endured.

 Some travelers put their personal cut-off for flying to driving at around an 8-hour trip by car.
 When children are involved, the length of the trip can increase to around 12 hours or so.
 For some families traveling together, there is no cut-off other than the time it takes to drive.
 I have known families to leave at very early hours with the children sound asleep and then parents take turns driving.

 An eight-hour trip by car doesn’t require an overnight stay and when kids are involved, it makes a giant difference.
 Plus, many travelers claim that they are faced with stress when flying.
 Stress about being there on time.
 Stress with kids.
 Stress with security checkpoints.
 Stress with family seating on planes.

 Whenever the decision is simply one of economics, often driving is far less expensive than flying.
 Even when hotel overnights and gas are included, flying for a family of four is more expensive than driving for many.
 There are even websites that help with the comparison calculations.
 There is a Be Frugal Fly or Drive Calculator and the TravelMath calculator.
 Both provide a good overview of comparing flying and driving, but TravelMath scores don’t factor in the cost of luggage when flying or rental car price.